GASP based BWB model implementation#

 The differences are due to several reasons:

 • GASP has different coefficients of friction for different part of an aircraft.
 For this purpose, several new parameters (aero calibration factors) are added.
-Aviary has one single coefficient cf.
+Aviary has one single coefficient cf (an output from AeroGeom component)

 • GASP has several factors that are included in the computation of friction (e.g. winglet, tip tank, excrescence) but not in Aviary.